Selection cropping in the Blazor Image Editor Component

 Cropping with custom ratio selection

-Users can perform cropping either through the toolbar or by using our public methods.
-While predefined ratio selections are available in the toolbar, users can also crop with custom ratios using our public method, select.
-Regardless of the ratio type used, the selection will adhere to the specified ratio, even when resizing the selection area.
+Cropping can be performed using the toolbar or public methods.
+While predefined ratio selections are available in the toolbar, custom ratios can also be applied using the public SelectAsync method.
+Regardless of the ratio type, the selection adheres to the specified ratio, even when the selection area is resized.

-Here is an example of cropping with a custom ratio selection using the OnSelectionResizeStart and OnSelectionResizeEnd event.
+Here is an example of cropping with a custom ratio selection using the OnSelectionResizeStartevent.

 @using Syncfusion.Blazor.ImageEditor